Architecture

 Section titled “Security model”Your API key

-Section titled “Your API key”Your Anthropic API key is encrypted at rest.
+Section titled “Your API key”Your Anthropic API key is encrypted at rest using AES-256-GCM.
 It’s only decrypted when:

 - Starting your container